Day 4 of Diabetes Blog Week and the topic is What Brings Me Down.

 I somehow missed out on the TRIGR trial (www.trigr.org if you’d like to read more about it), but I did breastfeed all three of my children to 15 months of age and only used Nutramigen formula as a supplement, which was rare.
 I was not in the trial, but kind of did my own version of it in an attempt to give my kids a leg up on the risks.

-Watching my daughter have to deal with this disease and everything that goes along with it is what brings me down.
-When she was younger, in the midst of ongoing highs that required yet another infusion site change for her pump, she wailed, “Why would the universe allow such a cruel thing as diabetes?!”
+Watching my child have to deal with this disease and everything that goes along with it is what brings me down.
+When they were younger, in the midst of ongoing highs that required yet another infusion site change for their pump, they wailed, “Why would the universe allow such a cruel thing as diabetes?!”

 Yeah, why?